mattmathis/safeCC/draft-mathis-ccwg-safecc.md

 demonstrated in connection with Vegas TCP \[vegas]\[VegasFailure].

 BBR \[BBR] uses a distributed algorithm designed to protect the network from one of the more easily observed failure cases, where multiple long running flows "stack" standing queues on queues created by prior flows.
 BBR attempts to explicitly synchronize minimum RTT measurements by having all flows reduce their sending rates for approximately 1 RTT every 10 seconds.
 The measurements are synchronized by the measurements themselves.
-When a flow observes a new minimum RTT sample, it set a 10 second timer to schedule its next measurement.
+When a flow observes a new minimum RTT sample, it sets a 10 second timer to schedule its next measurement.
 If flows are indeed causing "stacked" queues, they are likely to get a new minimum RTT from some other flow's measurement, which will cause synchronized measurements on the next cycle.

 It is not known if the minimum RTT algorithm used in BBR is sufficient to protect the Internet from all failure cases.
 We suspect that the BBR algorithm does not fully mitigate the problem as outlined in the proof \[noPower].